henriquemanduca/gobarber-fullstack/README.md

 $ docker-compose -f dc-redis.yml -p redis up -d

 # Once the services are running, run the migrations
+# Sometimes it is necessary to enabled/install the 'uuid-ossp' extension in the database.
 $ npm run typeorm migration:run

 # Run the api service